• Food

 Spicy biryani, traditionally prepared at tandoori nights.
 Photo: Jane Silver

 Think you know what to expect at a Berlin Indian restaurant that advertises itself as a “Cocktail Bar” first and an “Indisches Grillrestaurant” second?
 Think again.
-The signature dish at this Halensee hidden gem is the Hyderabadi biryani, a knockout mix of chicken or lamb, rice, saffron and spices slow-cooked in a sealed pot and served, along with raita and the nutty gravy mirchi ka salan, to nearly every guest.
-But the standard curries, made with dried chilies and whole spices instead of powders, deserve your attention too Make sure to tell your server that you can handle your chili, otherwise you’ll be served a sad and flavourless mess.
+The signature dish at this Halensee hidden gem is the Hyderabadi biryani, a knockout mix of chicken or lamb, rice, saffron and spices slow-cooked in a sealed pot before served, alongside house favourites like raita and nutty gravy mirchi ka salan.
+The standard curries, made with dried chillies and whole spices instead of powders also deserve your attention.
+For the full experience, tell your server you can handle spice, just trust us on that one.

 • Tandoori Nächte, Bornimer Str.
-4, Charlottenburg, details.
+4, Halensee, details.

 Zora Supermarkt